siderolabs/omni-docs/content/docs/how-to-guides/how-to-register-an-azure-instance/index.md

 Now `Browse` to the storage blob created above, navigating to the container with the uploaded `disk.vhd`.
 Select "Standard HDD" for account type, then click `Review and Create`, then `Create`.

-Now we need to modify the created Azure Resource Manager image template that was created.
-Click `Go To Resource` to go to the newly created image, then `Export Template`. then `Add to Library`.
-Name the image template and specify a version, then click `Edit Template`.
-In the template, edit the `diskSizeGB: 1` property to have a value of 10 instead of 1.
-Create and import the template, which will return you to the original template, which can now be deleted: click `Overview` then `Delete`.
-From the Home panel, search for `Template Specs`, and select the name of the template you just created, then `Deploy` the template.
-This creates an image you can use to provision VMs.

 {{% /tab %}}
 {{% tab header="CLI" %}}